No-Regret Bayesian Recommendation to Homogeneous Users: Introduction

-Similar to the optimum policy in hindsight, \Cref{alg:loglog T} and \Cref{alg:log T} (discussed below) only use direct signaling schemes with binary recommendation level.
-Note that direct signaling schemes are prevalent in a vast number of real-world applications such as For You in TikTok.
-However, since the platform does not know users' preference and belief, the revelation principle fails and thus it is unclear whether restricting to direct signaling schemes with binary recommendation level is without loss of generality.
-In this paper, we give a hardness result showing that introducing more recommendation levels cannot improve the regret dependence on $\totaltime$.
+\xhdr{Lower bound} Similar to the optimal signaling scheme, \CRP\ and \LPRP\ only use direct signaling schemes with \emph{binary} signals.
+Such direct signaling schemes are prevalent in many real-world applications such as ``For You'' in TikTok.
+However, when the platform does not know and has to learn users' preferences, the revelation principle does not necessarily hold --- i.e., it is unclear whether restricting to direct signaling schemes with binary signals is still without loss of generality during learning.
+Our third main result provides an affirmative answer, showing that introducing more signals cannot improve the regret dependence on $\totaltime$ for all scenarios we mentioned before.

-\begin{theorem} No online policy can achieve a regret better than $\Omega(\log\log \totaltime)$ even for problem instances with binary state. \end{theorem}
+\begin{repeattheorem}[Theorem (Informal)] No online policy can achieve a regret better than $\Omega(\log\log \totaltime)$ even for problem instances with binary state. \end{repeattheorem}

-To show this hardness result, we first construct a reduction from the single-item dynamic pricing problem \citep[cf.][]{KL-03} to a special case of the online Bayesian recommendation problem, where the state space is restricted to be binary, and the signaling schemes are restricted to have binary signal space.\footnote{Loosely speaking, this reduction suggests that our problem is harder than the dynamic pricing problem.} Then, we argue that in the online Bayesian recommendation problem, when the state space is binary, every online policy can be converted into an online policy which only uses direct signaling scheme with the same regret.